alexanderfeix/alexanderfeix/README.md

 - B.Sc. in Computer Science @ Technical University of Applied Sciences Augsburg

 ## 📁 Work Experience
+- 🔥 **AI Engineer Working Student @ Allianz SE**
+  - Design, development, and research of emerging AI-driven applications and solutions using Generative AI, NLP, Machine Learning, and Deep Learning in the core team of AI acceleration in the global Allianz group
+  - Tech: Python, LangChain, PyTorch, HuggingFace Transformers, Docker
 - ⚡️ **Machine Learning Bachelor Thesis @ BMW Group**
   - Built an internal Q&A chatbot for project data with 78% accuracy and 94% precision/recall; active use in the department.